talentdeficit/exjsx/README.md

 #### numbers ####

-javascript and thus json represent all numeric values with floats. as this is woefully insufficient for many uses, **jsex**, just like elixir, supports bigints. whenever possible, this library will interpret json numbers that look like integers as integers. other numbers will be converted to elixir's floating point type, which is nearly but not quite iee754.
+javascript and thus json represent all numeric values with floats. as this is woefully insufficient for many uses, **exjsx**, just like elixir, supports bigints. whenever possible, this library will interpret json numbers that look like integers as integers. other numbers will be converted to elixir's floating point type, which is nearly but not quite iee754.